Wondering what client gallery delivery option to choose? Let’s compare two great choices, Pixieset vs Shootproof!

 Permissions for the Bride

 ShootProof has increased the flexibility of their free digital download options, so a photographer can create multiple “permissions.”
 For example, the photographer could give the bride the ability to download all, full-res files, but only allow everyone else to download 5 low-res files with a watermark.
 The system knows who the bride is based on her email address (once you add her as the linked contact) and will automatically give her special permissions.
-Whereas everyone else will get limited digital download options.
+Whereas everyone else will get the limited digital download options.

 As a photographer, you can also give a linked contact (ex: the bride) the ability to select from up to six photographer generated labels.
 This is handy if a client needs to select images for their album, for example.
 You can also give the bride the ability to hide photos (such as getting ready images, or photos she’s not a fan of).